 Council Right To Buy Mortgage

-The basic criteria for applying is that a tenant has been living in their home for a minimum of two years.
+The basic criteria for applying is that a tenant has been living in their home for a minimum of three years.
 A tenant who is considered a ‘long standing tenant’ might be given a higher discount from the local authority.
 This discount can range anywhere from £15,000 to £40,000.

 The property will be valued